brandon-rhodes/blog/texts/brandon/2012/radarmatic.rst

 Developers often use Twitter to point out exciting new libraries, or share mistakes that might also catch others.
-But sometimes we are less positive and simply use Twitter to complain, as I did on Tuesday when I noticed that different weather radars on `Radarmatic <http://radarmatic.com/>`_ were not consistent in how they positioned storms.
+But sometimes we are less constructive and simply use Twitter to complain, as I did on Tuesday when I noticed that different weather radars on `Radarmatic <http://radarmatic.com/>`_ were not consistent in how they positioned storms.